protocell-labs/tectonica-seed-explorer/README.md

 5. When minting from T E C T O N I C A collection, make sure to **connect with the same wallet address and select the corresponding seed number to get the same features**.
 Seed explorer is showing only diagrammatic thumbnails for every seed, not the actual art piece.

+## Attribution

 Created in 2024 by {protocell:labs}.
-You can find us on X / Twitter - @LukaPiskorec @00000Kane00000
+You can find us on X / Twitter - [@LukaPiskorec](https://twitter.com/LukaPiskorec) [@00000Kane00000](https://twitter.com/00000Kane00000)

+This app uses p5.js, seedrandom, perlin-noise and MonoMEK font (full license and links in LICENSE file).